modu/website_grokit_ca/articles/web/PaperScalingMemcacheAtFacebook/PaperScalingMemcacheAtFacebook.markdown

 ### ?? how they scaled and how they partitioned their keys ??

 Facebook is organized in _regions_ (machines geographically located togeter) and _clusters_ (set of machines in a region).
+Data is organized in one master MySQL database, and a number of replicas that can be in different regions / clusters (5.0).

 Key can be replicated to mutiple _clusters_ (Facebook's term for a geographically close cluster of computers), but I can't find any details on the criteria and how a frontend instance gets > 1 cache location from hashing a key.

-Data is organized in one master MySQL database, and a number of replicas that can be in different regions / clusters (5.0).
+When a write / delete occurs on a database (MySQL), a notification broadcaster (called "McSqueal") is notified and will notify each memcache instance containing the key of the change.